JetBrains/teamcity-documentation/topics/working-with-feature-branches.md

 The VCS trigger is fully aware of branches and will trigger a build once a check-in is detected in a branch.
 All VCS trigger options like per-checkin triggering, quiet period, and triggering rules are directly available for builds from branches.
 By default, the Schedule and Finish build trigger will watch for builds in the default branch only.

-Additionally, a [branch filter](branch-filter.md) can be specified for the VCS, Schedule and Finish build triggers.
+Additionally, a [branch filter](branch-filter.md) can be specified for the VCS, Schedule, and Finish build triggers.

 ## Dependencies